 Internationalization (i18n) and localizing your AppGini app¶

-AppGini applications are internationalization-ready, meaning you can easily localize your app to any language you want.
+AppGini applications are internationalization-ready, meaning you can localize your app to any language you want.
+Starting with AppGini 26.11, apps ship with multi-lingual support out of the box, including 64 built-in languages.

 In this page, we'll discuss how to localize your AppGini app to a new language.
 We'll also discuss how